(8.3) The imagination can be cultivated by practicing mental exercise; it must receive nourishment or it can not survive.

-(7.13) Suffering may be avoided by placing ourselves in harmony with cause & effect.
+(7.13) Suffering may be avoided by placing ourselves in harmony with natural law.

 (1.3) We relate to the objective world by the objective mind.
 The brain is the organ of this mind.

-(1.8) Harmonious and desirable conditions are obtained by constructive thinking.
+(1.8) Desirable and harmonious conditions are obtained by constructive thinking.

 (7.18) We may overcome all fear, lack, limitation, poverty, and discord by substituting principle in place of error.

-(8.8) The ideal held steadily in mind attracts conditions necessary for its achievement.
+(8.8) The ideal held steadily in mind attracts the conditions necessary for it’s fulfillment.